Red Sox vs. Athletics Player Props Betting Odds

 Turner Stats

-- Justin Turner has collected 92 hits with 18 doubles, 13 home runs and 33 walks.
-He has driven in 50 runs with four stolen bases.
+- Justin Turner has put up 94 hits with 18 doubles, 13 home runs and 33 walks.
+He has driven in 51 runs with four stolen bases.

-- Turner enters this matchup looking to extend his six-game hit streak.
-In his last 10 outings he is batting .333 with two doubles, two home runs, three walks and nine RBI.
+- Turner has picked up a hit in seven straight games.
+During his last 10 outings he is batting .350 with two doubles, two home runs, two walks and 10 RBI.

 Turner Recent Games